 At Kaizen there is a fully structured Kobudo syllabus.
 This syllabus is that of the International Okinawan Kobudo Association, United Kingdom (IOKA UK), led by Sensei Albie O'Connor.
 Sensei O'Connor is a 6th Dan in Okinawan Kobudo and has trained and graded in Okinawa and Japan.
 All Okinawan Kobudo gradings are subject to quality assurance by Sensei O'Connor and all certificates are issued by IOKA UK.
 Training in this martial art is delivered on Sunday evening.

 The popularity of this martial art is evidenced by the inclusion of a group of some 25 students, which include very senior karate dan grades, in the Midlands.

-The class in Leeds is delivered by Sensei Jim Reece who holds the rank of Yondan in Okinawan Kobudo.
+The class in Leeds is delivered by Sensei Jim Reece who holds the rank of Godan in Okinawan Kobudo.
 The cost is £18 per calendar month for one lesson a week and £35 per calendar month for two lessons a week.